echogarden-project/echogarden/docs/Tasklist.md

 * Support more operations

 ### CLI
-* Don't show an error when `--help` option is given, instead suggest to type `echogarden` or `echogarden help` to get help
 * Find a way to ensure that a user who typed `align audio.mp3 transcript.txt` and then changed to `transcribe audio.mp3 transcript.txt` won't accidently overwrite their transcript file.
 Simple solution, but possibly not the best solution: `align audio.mp3 --reference=transcript.txt`.
 Other solution: on `transcribe` and `translate-speech`, ask if output file already exist or require an `--overwrite` flag to ensure that the user intended to overwrite the existing file.
-* Restrict input media file extensions to a set list to avoid cases where a media file would be overwritten due to user error
+* Restrict input media file extensions to a set list to avoid cases where an output media file would be overwritten due to user error
+* Mode to print IPA words when speaking
 * Show a message when a new version is available
 * Figure out which terminal outputs should go to stdout, or if that's a good idea at all
 * Option to set audio output codec options
 * Option to set audio output device
 * Print available synthesis voices when no voice matches (or suggest near matches)
-* `transcribe` can also accept `http://` and `https://` URLs
+* `transcribe` may also accept `http://` and `https://` URLs and pull the remote media file
 * Use a file type detector like `file-type` that uses magic numbers to detect the type of a binary file regardless of its extension.
 This would help giving better error messages when the given file type is wrong.
-* Consider adding the text offset to each segment, sentence and word in the resulting timeline with respect to the original file (even if it is, say, HTML or captions file)
+* Consider adding the input text offset to each segment, sentence and word in the resulting timeline with respect to the original file (even if it is, say, an HTML or captions file)
 * Add phone playback support
 * More fine-grained intermediate progress report for operations
 * Suggest possible correction on the error of not using `=`, e.g. `speed 0.9` instead of `speed=0.9`
 * Multiple configuration files in `--config=..` taking precedence by order
-* Support comments in JSON configuration file
+* Support comments in the JSON configuration file
 * Generate JSON configuration file schema
 * Make enum options case-insensitive if possible
-* Mode to print IPA words when speaking
-* Support list-typed properties configuration files (already supported in JSON)

 ### CLI / `speak-wikipedia`
 * Correctly detect language when a Wikipedia URL is passed instead of an article name